 Those cuttings took root almost immediately.
 Before long, there was a pretty bed of glossy green whorled (i.e. spiraled) leaves that not only hid the tree roots, but protected them from further lawnmower damage.
 In April, spikey white blossoms made for an added attraction.

-Nature Hills offers Japanese spurge (P. terminalis ‘Green Sheen’) in 1-gallon pots.
+Nature Hills offers Japanese spurge (P. terminalis ‘Green Sheen’) in one-gallon pots.

 10. Liriope (Liriope spicata)

 Liriope is also known as lily turf.
 I have this hardy perennial beneath my front garden rosebush.
-It’s a grass-like plant with clumping and creeping varieties that may reach 1 to 2 feet in height.
+It’s a grass-like plant with clumping and creeping varieties that may reach one to two feet in height.